1. You can survive off 3 hours of sleep a day

 I bought every baby product I could think of before my little one arrived, but I underestimated how many baby wipes I would require.
 I’m pretty sure that we’ve set records.
 I used a total of 11 baby wipes for one diaper change.
 I’ll spare you the details on that one but I will say, breathing through your mouth is a real thing and it WILL be your savour.

-3. Your baby will go through more outfits changes than Beyonce
+3. Your baby will go through more outfit changes than Beyonce

 I thought her onesie game was strong, but boy was I off.
 I can’t believe how fast this child’s laundry piles up.
 I’ve done more loads of laundry than days she’s been alive.
 What about my laundry?
 If I can’t find a stain, it’s my go-to outfit for the day.
 Need I say more?